 Nevada is just a big, hot, flat ol’ desert and all there is to do here is gamble… right?
 Don’t bet on it.
 Here in one of the country’s most visited states—one flocked to by travelers and adventurers from all over the world—you can bet your bottom dollar there are plenty of not-so-accurate Nevada myths bouncing around out there.
 If you’re pumped to visit Nevada, but don’t want to be that person, take a sec and check out these frequently asked questions.
 Peruse our favorite questions and answers for some solid advice that’ll help you and your travel pals make the most out of exploring the mighty Silver State.

 This website is by far your best resource for all your Nevada homework.
-Whether you’re itchin’ to investigate Area 51, explore the Ruby Mountains and their snow covered peaks, or are finally make it to Burning Man… we’ve got on the skinny on how to do it right.
-But let’s do you one better and throw in the kind of fun Nevada facts that’ll not only help you better understand the state of Nevada, but will make your trivia team glad they keep inviting you to the party.
+Whether you’re itchin’ to investigate Area 51, explore the Ruby Mountains and their snow covered peaks, or are finally gonna make it to Burning Man… we’ve got on the skinny on how to do it right.
+But let’s do you one better and throw in the kind of fun Nevada facts that’ll not only help you better understand the state of Nevada, but will also make your trivia team glad they keep inviting you to the party.

 Nevada Myths: Busted